abhijeetsharma200/OpenCV-Wiki/Custom-OpenCV-Android-SDK-and-AAR-package-build.md

 3. (Optional) Check out OpenCV contrib repo at version 4.x to some folder, let’s call it `YOUR_CONTRIB_SRC_FOLDER`
 4. (Optional) Check out OpenCV test data repo at version 4.x to some folder, let’s call it `YOUR_TEST_DATA_FOLDER`
-5. Create a folder to build OpenCV to, let’s call it `YOUR_OPENCV_BUILD_FOLDER` Substitute your paths to the script below and run it in the console (pay attention to <marked> paths): if you do not need contrib modules remove `--extra_modules_path` and its corresponding path to contrib repo from the arguments
+5. Create a folder to build OpenCV to, let’s call it `YOUR_OPENCV_BUILD_FOLDER`
+6. Substitute your paths to the script below and run it in the console (pay attention to <marked> paths):
+ - If you do not need contrib modules remove `--extra_modules_path` and its corresponding path to contrib repo from the arguments
-If you need video I/O support, add `--use_media_ndk` to the list of arguments
+ - If you need video I/O support, add `--use_media_ndk` to the list of arguments

 ```
 export YOUR_OPENCV_SRC_FOLDER=<path to your OpenCV main repo folder>